OCSInventory-NG/OCSInventory-Server-Backend-Rework/README.md

 cp .env-sample .env
 ```

-Note : database and user creation won't be describe in this readme, please refer to your database system documentation
+Note : database and user creation won't be described in this readme, please refer to your database system documentation

-Using your favorite editor to edit the file with the correct database connection info :
+Using your favorite editor, edit the file with the correct database connection info :

 ```bash
 DEBUG=False